 which in the case of GE Mark 1 BWRs is an eight-inch steel encasement.

-Housing the reactor vessel is the containment structure, three feet
+Housing the reactor vessel is the containment structure, three

-they would disperse far and wide.
+the air, where they would disperse far and wide.

 Although CUNY physics professor Michio Kaku said on ABC’s